-In addition to the roads, there is a newly-restored railway service (as of 2016) from Phnom Penh to Sihanoukville (for the beaches; see the excellent Seat-61 for details), with a rail connection from Poipet to Siem Reap planned (which will hopefully make for a massive improvement in overland travel between Bangkok and Siem Reap).
+In addition to the roads, there’s a recently restored railway service from Phnom Penh to Sihanoukville (for the beaches; see the excellent Seat-61 for details), with a rail connection to Poipet also almost complete (as of mid-2018) which should make for a massive improvement in overland travel between Bangkok and Cambodia).
 Additionally, there are river / lake boats between Siem Reap and Phnom Penh, but unfortunately the water level was too low when we visited at the height of hot season in May so the bus was the only option.

 There are multiple border crossings from both Thailand and Vietnam, most of which are fairly remote and don’t see many tourists; most overland visitors enter / exit via Poipet (for Bangkok) and the eastern highway border for Saigon.

 For Vietnam, as well as the main crossing on the highway between Saigon and Phnom Penh you can also cross on the Mekong (by boat from Phom Penh to Chau Doc), and near Ha Tien on the coast (useful if visiting the Vietnamese island of Phu Quoc & Cambodia’s Kampot / Sihanoukville region)